 What to see?

-One of the highlights for anyone wanting to view Surrey’s aviation past is the excellent Brooklands Museum, while the Wings and Wheels show at Dunsfold each August is an opportunity to see historic aircraft in flight.
+One of the highlights for anyone wanting to view Surrey’s aviation past is the excellent Brooklands Museum.
 The most impressive of the airfield memorials is that at Kenley.

 The Region’s airfields